Unkerpaulie/school_report/notes.md

 [ ] Populate recent activity box on dashboard
 [x] allow the creation of multiple standard groups
 [x] princiapls/admin cannot edit term reports
-[ ] "Preferences" link for users to customize their experience (fixed header, dark mode, etc.)
-[x] Teachers should not edit or enroll students from student detail view [x] Populate Student detail Acaedmic Performance card with reports [ ] order tests by date ascending
+[x] Teachers should not edit or enroll students from student detail view [x] Populate Student detail Academic Performance card with reports [ ] work on transition sequence
 [ ] clean up code that is no longer in use
-[ ] work on transition sequence
 [ ] work on optimizing queries that are duplicated
-[ ] Write unit tests for the functionality as it is now [ ] Set up a skool.com forum for teachers to discuss and request features and bug fixes [ ] Create demo video
+[ ] Write unit tests for the functionality as it is now [ ] "Preferences" link for users to customize their experience (fixed header, dark mode, etc.)
+[ ] Set up a skool.com forum for teachers to discuss and request features and bug fixes [ ] Create demo video
 [ ] Enhance school landing page